Eve00000/website/content/news/XXXX-XX-XX-mixxx-2-4-1-released.md

 This feature will be available in the 2.5
 Shout out to m!

-What's going on in the Mixxx-team?
+#What's going on in the Mixxx-team?/n
 * At the moment some people are trying to get Mixxx ready for stem-files, stem-files are a new multi-channel format of audio files with which DJ's can 'remix'
 * the song on-the-fly.
 * A lot of people are improving controller-mappings to support more hardware with more features.